Friday 30 December 2022

 10. The Lord of the Rings: The Rings of Power

 With a production cost that is already considered one of the largest in the realm of television, Amazon had thrown nearly everything it had at The Lord of the Rings: The Rings of Power.
 This has resulted in some of the best-looking sets and visuals to grace the small screen since the medium's inception.
 But while many would argue that the same attention to detail doesn't always extend to the writing and characterization, the show itself makes good on its promise to cover the events that took place during the Second Age of Middle-earth.
-And judging by everything that happened in Season 1, I'd say it is at least off to a great start.
+And judging by everything that happened in Season 1, I'd say it is at least off to a promising start.

 9. Ms. Marvel